Covid 19 coronavirus: Small businesses will brief the Epidemic Response Committee

 Hennessy said they were $14,000 "behind the eight ball" from loss of perishable stock with the quick move into the lockdown.

-Asked by Tamati Coffey whether Hennessy thought the shutdown was the best option.
+Tamati Coffey asked whether Hennessy thought the shutdown was the best option.

 Hennessy wanted some sort of code of conduct between landlords and tenants.